Photo courtesy of EcoCamp Patagonia

 Consisting of 25 domes, EcoCamp was inspired by the round houses of ancient tribes that formerly inhabited the area now known as Torres del Paine National Park.
 There are three categories of domes, all made from green plastic with sheer windows.
 Standard domes feature twin or double beds and a shared, campsite-style bathroom.
 Standard domes don’t have central heating and can be nippy in the Patagonian climate.
-Superior domes have gas heaters, wood-burning stoves, and en suite bathrooms.
-The suite domes are similar to the superior rooms, but have two floors.
+Superior domes have gas heaters and en suite bathrooms.
+The suite domes are similar to the superior rooms, but have wood-burning stoves (and the suite dome loft has two floors).
 Domes are connected by raised wooden walkways for minimal environmental impact.
 Communal meals and pre-excursion briefings take place in the central community dome.

 Have you been here?
 Share a tip or a photo with fellow travelers.